Skip to Content

 Post-Shoveling Heart Health

-Your heart health isn’t just at risk while you’re shoveling snow.
+Your heart isn’t just at risk while you’re shoveling snow.
 It’s also important to nurture it afterward.
 Here are some recommendations to help in recovery:

 • Monitor for symptoms: Be vigilant for any delayed symptoms of heart issues that might occur after shoveling, such as chest discomfort, shortness of breath, or excessive fatigue.